Zormeister/HP-15s-eq3049AU/README.md

 This EFI is _Sequoia Ready_.

+As always, don't take this EFI as a defacto 'oh yeah it'll 100% work'.
+Treat it like it could blow up at any minute.
+Always experiment and trial new ideas as they come along.

 ## NOTES:
 Due to the threat of the repository getting shot down, I unfortunately can't provide copies of the following:
 - NootedRed